hexanal/phoebe/README.md

   ]
 ```

+***

 ### `phoebe_get_children_pages(8)`

+> This (and the following function) is based on the actual **pages** found in the Wordpress admin, and **not** on navigation menus.

 Lists the children pages of the current page.
 That comes in handy when you want
-to build a quick menu for a given page and show its children.
+to build a quick contextual menu for a given page and show its children.

-Based on my previous example, running this function would return:
+Based on the previous example structure, running this function would return:

 ```php
 [